Federal judge blocks Missouri’s 8-week abortion ban

 KANSAS CITY, Mo.
 (AP) — A new Missouri ban on abortions at or after eight weeks of pregnancy won’t take effect Wednesday after a federal judge temporarily blocked it from being implemented.

-U.S. District Judge Howard Sachs put a pause on the law as a legal challenge against it plays out in court.

-Planned Parenthood and the American Civil Liberties Union of Missouri filed the lawsuit, arguing that the law is unconstitutional and goes against the landmark 1973 U.S. Supreme Court Roe v.
-Wade ruling that legalized abortion nationwide.
+U.S. District Judge Howard Sachs put a pause on the law as a legal challenge against it plays out in court, which could take months.
+He added that Planned Parenthood and the American Civil Liberties Union of Missouri likely will succeed in their lawsuit alleging that the law is unconstitutional.

-The law includes exceptions for medical emergencies, but not for rape or incest.
-If courts don’t uphold the eight-week ban, the measure includes a series of less-restrictive bans ranging from 14 weeks up to 20 weeks.
-The policy also bans abortions based solely on race, sex or a diagnosis indicating the potential for Down syndrome.

 Similar laws have been struck down in North Dakota and Iowa.

+“As the father of a child with special needs, Attorney General Schmitt is particularly sensitive to suggestions that an unborn child who will have special needs is any lesser of a human being, and we’re glad that provisions relating to that issue were left in place in the judge’s ruling today,” spokesman Chris Nuelle said in a statement.

+Attorneys for the state can appeal Sachs’ ruling.
+Nuelle said the attorney general’s office is reviewing the full ruling and determining what steps to take next.

-Attorneys for the state can appeal the judge’s ruling.
-They argue that courts have allowed limits on abortions based on the gestational age of the fetus.
+State attorneys have argued that courts have allowed limits on abortions based on the gestational age of the fetus.
 In court documents, they told the judge that the state’s goal is “protecting fetal life” as well as protecting women.
 During a court hearing Monday, Missouri Solicitor General John Sauer’s argument centered on his contention that Planned Parenthood and the ACLU do not have standing to challenge the law.

-Federal law allows states to prohibit abortions after fetuses are viable outside the womb, which can be from 24 to 28 weeks.

 Missouri’s law also includes an outright ban on abortions except in cases of medical emergencies, but that would take effect only if Roe v.
 Wade is overturned.